Course overviewFloristry Level 2 City of Bristol College

 Future career and study opportunities

-When you complete the course, you could go directly into employment, for example, working in a florist shop or a garden centre, working as a wedding event florist or doing corporate floral work for example, working in a florist shop or a garden centre, working as a wedding event florist or doing corporate floral work in hotels and in the catering industry.
-You might prefer to set up your own small floristry business.
-If you want to further extend your skills, knowledge and career opportunities, you can progress on our Level 3 Certificate.
+When you complete the course, you could go directly into employment, for example, working in a florist shop or a garden centre, working as a wedding event florist or doing corporate floral work in hotels and in the catering industry.
+Alternatively, you might prefer to set up your own small floristry business, or progress on to a Level 3 qualification in floristry.

 You must supply your own materials and equipment for the year, including fresh flowers and foliage (approximately £450), floristry scissors/secateurs (approximately £30), uniform/apron and writing materials and folders.
 If you are on a limited income, you may be eligible to receive help with these costs from our Learner Support Funding Bursary.